dasarpai/old.dasarpai.github.io/_dsblog/2023-08-11-Types-of-Questions.md

 11. Rhetorical Questions:

     Rhetorical questions are posed for rhetorical effect and do not necessarily require an answer.
 They often emphasize a point or provoke thought.
+    Who will maintain the city’s infrastructure if the government cuts this budget?

 12. Wh-Questions: